CentOS vs Ubuntu: The Best OS For Your Server

 Ubuntu, on the other hand, is a bit less conservative when it comes to upgrades.
 Therefore, Ubuntu users will usually have updates land in their repos before CentOS users.

-Even though Ubuntu has more updates than CentOS, this doesn’t necessarily mean less stability or less security.
+CentOS focuses on stability rather than frequent updates.
+But while Ubuntu has more updates than CentOS, this doesn’t necessarily mean less stability or less security.